Use the Edit – Find function located in the browser to search within this document.

 • During the employee's initial period of disability (defined below), the person is incapacitated if:

-• The person is wholly and continuously unable — by reason of a physical or mental health impairment — to perform any work suitable to the person's capabilities, training and experience, that the person's employer has available, and
+• While you are still employed, it is determined that you will be wholly and continuously unable — by reason of a physical or mental health impairment — to perform any work suitable to your capabilities, training and experience through an internal search of available positions within the company, and

 • After the initial period, a person is incapacitated if the person is wholly and continuously unable, by reason of a physical or mental health impairment, to perform any work for compensation or profit for which the person is or may become reasonably fitted by education, training or experience.
 The determination of whether a person is incapacitated will be reviewed periodically.